erickeniuk/weather_app/README.md

 ```

 # weather_app
 A weather app that returns various information about weather.
 Backend in Go.
-Planning to frontend with HTMX and possibly create a Flutter app with it.
+Simple frontend with HTMX and possibly create a Flutter app with it.

+## Start the server

 Run the gin server with: